 At various points in time, I have had three different procedures that I have used to install MVS 3.8 under Hercules available from this site.
 The present version is for installing MVS 3.8 from the IBM distribution libraries, using no foreign resources, and was updated in May 2020.
 Those instructions are available from this site at: Installing MVS 3.8.
 There are links in the instructions from which you can download the jobstreams and datasets required for the process.

-Stephen Orso has created an easy to follow, detailed procedure for installing DOS/360 Release 26.2 plus POWER II onto 2314 DASD and it is available at DOS/360 Installation
+Stephen Orso has created an easy to follow, detailed procedure for installing DOS/360 Release 26.2 plus POWER II onto 2314 DASD and it is available at DOS/360 Installation.

 As you can see, there are quite a few resources already available to get you started.
 That is why I have not chosen to re-invent the wheel by covering basic information on this site.
 Use the links above to get started.
 Then, use the remaining documents on this site to learn how to install an operating system and additional system support software, and learn how to use the operating system.

-This page was last updated on October 10, 2021.
+This page was last updated on June 28, 2024.